gpolonus/carpathia/README.md

 ## Ideas

+- All of the ideas below are great, but this whole development process will be garbage until I get a much more standardized way of moving data from BE to FE and back.
+Ensuring connectivity and points of truth are shored up currently, but the next game has to have a better way of holding state.
+Having it live in the boardview screen is iffy at best.
+I need user profiles, or some way of holding onto user data and keeping that in sync with everything else, and I need persistent game state.
+Some kind of room system would fix a wealth of these issues.
+AND I NEED TO DECIDE WHERE THE GAME LOGIC LIVES.
+Having it on the FE is ass.
+Calculating it on the BE and sending it to the FE will help so so so much with resumability.
 - move the canvas images to something more efficient
 - add all the animation smoothing [best practices](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations)
   - and better animations in general, the dice one sucks